Configuration

 data-dir: /root/.bee

-The default directories for your system may differ from the example above, so make sure to run the bee printconfig
+The default directories for your system may differ from the example above, so make sure to run the bee printconfig command to view the default directories for your system.

 Create Password

-option is also required for all modes, and can either be set directly as a configuration option or alternatively a file can be used by setting the password-file
+A password option is also required for all modes, and can either be set directly as a configuration option or alternatively a file can be used by setting the password-file option to the path where your password file is located.

 Sepolia Testnet Configuration

-to your configuration file.
+Connecting to the Swarm testnet is as simple as adding the flag --mainnet false to your bee commandline, or mainnet: false to your configuration file.
 Swarm testnet smart contracts are deployed on Sepolia, so if you want to run a light or full node you will need to add a Sepolia RPC to your configuration and fund your node with Sepolia ETH.
 There are many public faucets you can use to obtain Sepolia ETH, such as this one from Infura.

 To get Sepolia BZZ (sBZZ) you can use this Uniswap market; just make sure that you've switched to the Sepolia network in your browser wallet.